360macky/case-studies/site/posts/platkey.md

 In Safari, the extension has a different architecture.
 For example, it includes a wizard-like window to configure the extension once it is installed.

 After that, I uploaded the extension to the App Store only for Mac.
-And the extension was approved by the App Store Team.
+And the extension was approved by the <a href="https://developer.apple.com/app-store/review/guidelines/" target="_blank">App Store Review Team</a>.

 ## License